The Bridge at Remagen: Czechoslovakia

-Wolper paid $750,000 and Czech distribution rights to Barrandov Studios in exchange for their facilities and local labor.
+Wolper paid $750,000 and Czechoslovak distribution rights to Barrandov Studios in exchange for their facilities and local labor.
 The U.S. World War II equipment was borrowed from the government of Austria, which had originally obtained it from the Americans.
 The Czechoslovak government provided German uniforms and weapons that had been captured during the war.
 Czechoslovak People's Army soldiers served as extras in the film, and were even trained to use U.S. military equipment.

-Filming started on June 6, 1968 and was meant to be completed by October, but shooting was difficult from the start.
+Filming started on June 6, 1968, and was meant to be completed by October, but shooting was difficult from the start.
 The production manager fell ill, and the first assistant director quit.
 Also, clashes in work methods occurred within the crew, of whom roughly 60 were from the West and 200 were Czech.
 However, after an awkward start, the Westerners and Czechs eventually forged a decent working relationship.

 It was a period of political instability in Czechoslovakia due to the Prague Spring.
 The film crew was accused by the Soviet and East German presses of smuggling weapons into the country and serving as a cover for the CIA.
-The Czechs, however, did not take this charge too seriously, and Czech members of the crew jokingly referring to Wolper as "Mr. CIA."
-After the East German newspaper Neues Deutschland alleged that the production was a front for preparations of a U.S. Armed Forces occupation of the country, some Czechoslovak police and military officials did inspect the arsenal of arms at Barrandov studios and found everything in order.
+The Czechs, however, did not take this charge too seriously, and Czech members of the crew jokingly referring to Wolper as "Mr. CIA".
+After East German newspaper Neues Deutschland alleged that the production was a front for preparations of a U.S. Armed Forces occupation of the country, some Czechoslovak police and military officials did inspect the arsenal of arms at Barrandov studios and found everything in order.

-Many of the Remagen town scenes were shot in the town of Most.
+Many of the Remagen town scenes were shot in the city of Most.
 The old town was being demolished and rebuilt at a new location at the time so that the lignite deposits under its soil would become accessible for mining.
+This lent an unprecedented level of realism to the explosions of real buildings rather than backlot sets.

 The Remagen Bridge scenes were shot at Davle on the Vltava River using the old bridge, which the Czechoslovak Ministry of Transportation closed for the summer.
 This was controversial because many residents of Prague used the bridge to access vacation homes in Davle.
 Fake towers and a fake railway tunnel were constructed for the film.
-The film's opening scenes, where the U.S. Army fails to capture the Oberkassel, Bonn bridge, were shot just south of the village of Vrané nad Vltavou using the railway bridge, which carries the Prague-Dobříš line over the River Vltava.
+The film's opening scenes, where the U.S. Army fails to capture the Oberkassel, Bonn bridge, were shot just south of the village of Vrané nad Vltavou using the railway bridge, which carries the Prague-Dobříš line over the river Vltava.

 During filming, Guillermin told producer Wolper that he did not want the distraction of Wolper being on set, and tried to ban the producer from it.
 Wolper responded by telling Guillermin that if he could not direct with Wolper on set, then he would be fired.
-Guillermin promptly apologised.
+Guillermin promptly apologized.
 Wolper later called Guillermin "a real pain in the ass".